 Mowing without stealing the pantry

 Raise the deck before you chase stripes.
 Taller blades shade soil, slow evaporation, and support roots that still live mostly in the upper profile.
 Scalping to make the first cut dramatic invites summer thin spots you will blame on July.
 If growth doubled after a warm week, mow again sooner instead of taking one deep pass.
 Alternate direction when you can so wheels are not wearing the same ruts along the fence.
+Bag or discharge clippings per your normal disease comfort, but do not let tall fence lines lag while the center stripe looks magazine ready.
+Those borders behave like summer habitat long before Memorial Day.
+Trim them on the same rhythm as the front yard and read ticks, tall grass, and yard rhythm before summer when pets and kids live on those paths.

 Water and drainage as one story